Corazón Partío: Other versions

 Julio Iglesias recorded a cover version of "Corazón Partío" on his 2000 album Noche de Cuatro Lunas.
 Manny Manuel covered the song in merengue in his 1998 album, Es Mi Tiempo.
 Clave Norteña performed a Regional Mexican version which peaked at #15 on the Billboard Regional Mexican Songs chart.

 Portuguese jazz singer Maria João covered the track on her 2002 Undercovers album.
 American pianist Arthur Hanlon included his rendition of the song on his 2003 album 11 Numeros Unos.
 Brazilian singer Ivete Sangalo performed the song with Sanz on her 2007 live CD/DVD Multishow ao Vivo: Ivete no Maracanã.

 Armenian pop singer Hayko recorded a cover version of "Corazón Partío" in Armenian (Ետ նայիր ու տես - Look back and see) in 2004.
 Lyrics are by Vardan Zadoyan.

 Grupo eÑe released a salsa version of the song on their 1998 album, Tibiritabara.

 Eliane Elias included the song in her 2021 album Mirror Mirror.

 The Italian singer-songwriter Gigi Finizio reinterpreted "Corazón Partío" into Italian with the title "Mi hai spezzato il cuore".
 This version was performed live on several occasions, including a concert held at the Acciaieria Sonora in Bagnoli, Naples.

-Mexican singer-songwriter Tito Double P released his own interpretation of the song in collaboration with Apple Music, dubbed "CORAZÓN PARTÍO (Apple Music Sessions)" on the 6th of February, 2025.
+Mexican singer-songwriter Tito Double P released his own interpretation of the song in collaboration with Apple Music, dubbed "Corazón Partío (Apple Music Sessions)" on 6 February 2025.